technology-toolbox/website/content/blog/jjameson/2010/05/23/sharepoint-2010-developer-training-kit.md

 Here's the overview from the [download page](http://www.microsoft.com/downloads/details.aspx?FamilyID=83A80A0F-0906-4D7D-98E1-3DD6F58FF059&displaylang=en):

+{{< blockquote "font-italic" >}}

-> The SharePoint 2010 Developer Training Kit provides developers with deep guidance on how to develop for SharePoint 2010.
+The SharePoint 2010 Developer Training Kit provides developers with deep guidance on how to develop for SharePoint 2010.
 Through PowerPoint decks, Hands-On Labs, Source Code, and Instructor-Led Videos, the developer kit walks you through an array of important developer topics--including Developer Roadmap, Visual Studio tooling, Workflow, Business Connectivity Services, and much, much more.

+{{< /blockquote >}}